ModischFabrications/CutSolverFrontend/README.md

 _Nerd talk_: This is the 2D "Cutting Stock Problem", which is NP-hard.
 It can be reduced to the Bin-Packing-Problem ( BPP).
-No efficient algorithm exists to calculate a perfect solution in an acceptable timeframe, therefore brute force (perfect solution) is used for small jobs (<10 entries) and FFD (fast solution) für larger ones.
-Don't be surprised if you get different results, many combinations have equal trimmings and are therefore seen as equally good.
+No efficient algorithm exists to calculate a perfect solution in an acceptable timeframe, therefore brute force (perfect solution) is used for small jobs (<10 entries) and FFD (fast solution) for larger ones.
+When multiple solutions yield equal total trimmings, the solver breaks ties deterministically to favor larger, reusable scrap pieces over fragmented cut-offs.

 It's also my first vue project, you should keep looking for better references.